MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/configure-conversation-reporting.md

 - **Report recipient (an organization email address)** - This is the email address to which reports will be sent.
 - **Pre-submission details or instructions for user** – The text you enter here is shown to users when they click **Report a Conversation**, before they submit a report

-There’s also an optional **Post-submission instructions to user setting**.
+There’s also an optional Post-submission instruction to user setting**.
 These instructions are shown to users once they have finished submitting a report on a conversation or comment.

 ## Report recipient